MEGARAJAN-S/Large-Action-Model/README.md

 # Large-Action-Model

+This mini project explores the applications of Large Action Models (LAMs) in real-world scenarios, focusing on their ability to execute complex tasks autonomously.
+LAMs integrate reasoning and decision-making capabilities, making them suitable for domains like customer service, process automation, and personalized education.
+The project evaluates LAMs through case studies, analyzing their adaptability and efficiency in tasks such as ticket resolution and learning path generation.
+Key metrics include task success rate, user satisfaction, and operational efficiency.
+The study aims to highlight the transformative role of LAMs across industries by demonstrating enhanced operational efficiency and user experience.

 ## 1.1 Overview
 Large Action Models (LAMs) represent a transformative step in artificial intelligence, extending the capabilities of Large Language Models (LLMs) by enabling AI systems to perform complex, action-oriented tasks autonomously.
 Unlike traditional LLMs that primarily focus on text generation and understanding, LAMs are designed to bridge the gap between comprehension and execution, making them ideal for applications requiring interaction with systems, interfaces, and external tools.